ListopadXD2009/Print-Animation/README.md

 Add a GUI

 # How to replace the text
-Replace "no se" with any word, Example is "Bush hid the Facts"<br>You can only change the text in the source sadly
+Replace "no se" with any word, Example is "Bush hid the Facts"<br>You can only change the text in the source sadly... :(((